pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Then previously you could drive a sheet presentation from this feature like so:
+Then previously you would drive a sheet presentation from this feature like so:

 ```swift
 .sheet(store: self.store.scope(state: \.$child, action: \.child)) { store in